Podcastori

 Prototype

-The following video presents an overview of the interactive prototype produced to test the product with users.
-It shows different ways of navigating the platform as well as the process of subscribing to creators to unlock their exclusive content.
-It also introduces the Creator Studio, which contains several features that allow creators to publish their content, interact with their community members and follow the evolution of their community.
+The following video provides an overview of the interactive prototype created to test the product with users.
+It demonstrates key navigation flows across the platform, including the process of subscribing to creators to unlock exclusive content.
+The video also introduces the Creator Studio, highlighting features that enable creators to publish content, engage with their community, and track the growth of their audience.

 Reflections

-• Recruit users who remain available to test these ideas throughout the design process and share their honest opinion;
+• Recruit participants who can remain engaged throughout the design process and provide honest, ongoing feedback;

-• Be aware of your own biases when designing a solution that addresses a problem you experience personally.
+• Remain aware of personal biases when designing solutions for problems you experience firsthand;